AntonTegnelov/expanded_trade/docs/mod concept.md

 - Gradual unlocking of more valuable trade goods and routes as their influence grows
 - Competing objectives between maximizing trade profit and other feudal concerns

+## Artistic Direction

+This mod will leverage existing art assets from the base game as much as possible.
+No custom art will be created unless absolutely necessary, and in those rare cases, only minimal art assets will be developed.
+The mod will:

+- Repurpose existing event backgrounds for trade-related events
+- Use vanilla icons and UI elements for trade interfaces
+- Adapt existing map overlays and markers for trade routes
+- Utilize standard building icons for trade structures
+- Reuse existing character portraits and clothing for merchant characters

+This approach ensures compatibility with the base game aesthetic while focusing development resources on gameplay systems rather than visual assets.

 ## Core Loops

 The primary gameplay loops include: